Lead Plaintiff Deadlines in Shareholder Class Action Lawsuits Against Aquestive Therapeutics, Inc. (AQST), Nektar Therapeutics (NKTR), and Eos Energy Enterprises, Inc. (EOSE) Announced by Holzer & Holzer, LLC

 Nektar Therapeutics (NKTR)

 The shareholder class action lawsuit filed against Nektar Therapeutics (“Nektar”) (NASDAQ: NKTR) alleges that Defendants made materially false and/or misleading statements and/or failed to disclose material facts regarding Nektar’s REZOLVE-AA trial between February 26, 2025 and December 15, 2025.
-If you purchased Nektar shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Corey D. Holzer, Esq. at cholzer@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/nektar-therapeutics/ to learn more.
+If you purchased Nektar shares during this time period and suffered a loss on that investment, you are encouraged to discuss your legal rights by contacting Marshall P. Dees, Esq. at mdees@holzerlaw.com, by toll-free telephone at (888) 508-6832 or you may visit the firm’s website at www.holzerlaw.com/case/nektar-therapeutics/ to learn more.

 The deadline to ask the court to be appointed lead plaintiff in the case is May 5, 2026.